riboflavin/test-framer-sync/alternatives/zoom-ai.md

 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Zoom AI quick pros and cons
 Zoom AI's seamless integration with existing Zoom infrastructure means zero setup hassle, while real-time meeting assistance and AI-powered whiteboards add genuine value for collaboration.
-The fact that it's included with paid Zoom subscriptions, requiring no additional fees, makes it an attractive option for existing customers.
+The fact that it's included at no extra cost for paid Zoom users makes it an effortless addition to your workflow.

-The platform's major limitations stem from its Zoom-exclusive nature, preventing use with other popular meeting tools, while the paid-only access creates a barrier for casual users.
-Technical constraints around speaker identification and vocabulary customization can hamper its effectiveness, especially for specialized business use cases.
+The platform-specific nature of Zoom AI means you're locked into the Zoom ecosystem, and the paid subscription requirement puts it out of reach for casual users.
+Technical limitations around speaker identification and specialized vocabulary can hamper its effectiveness in certain business contexts.
 ## Zoom AI features
 | Feature | Zoom AI |
 |---------|---------|